 Selecting Cold-Resistant Plants for a Vibrant Winter Garden

 One way to simplify your winter garden prep is by choosing plants that thrive in cold weather.
 Evergreen shrubs, ornamental grasses, and winter-blooming perennials add color and texture to your garden even when everything else goes dormant.
+Cold-tolerant plants, such as certain varieties of evergreens and hardy perennials, are perfect for adding lasting beauty and structure to your garden during the winter months.
 Choose plants that are rated for zones colder than the hardiness zone where you live and they will sail through cold winters.

 Fall Cleanup: Setting the Stage for a Healthy Winter Garden